tjheffner/jekyll-portfolio/readme.md

 # About
 This website is my personal sandbox and digital junk drawer.
-Every layout, stylesheet, and javascript function was written by me, compiled using the [Jekyll static-site generator](http://jekyllrb.com).
+It was compiled using the [Jekyll static-site generator](http://jekyllrb.com).

 See it live at: [www.tannerheffner.com](http://www.tannerheffner.com).